tytydraco/yessleep/out/When_I_was_eight_the_kids_presenters_in_my_favorite_show_scarred_me_for_life.md

 Standing in front of my bathroom mirror, there it was.

 My tribute crown, drowned in blood, sitting on my head, rivulets of red beading down my face.
+Looking at my arms, yellowish bruises marked my skin.

+I could see exactly where they had grabbed me, clawing at my flesh.

+Playing with me.

 They've come for me again.